Krokus (band)

-Krokus is a hard rock/heavy metal band from Switzerland.
-They enjoyed success in North America during the 1980s.

-Krokus was founded in Solothurn in 1974 by Chris von Rohr (vocals and multi-instruments) and Tommy Kiefer (guitar), both former members of Kaktus.
+Krokus is a Swiss hard rock band formed in 1975.
+They were popular in North America during the 1980s.
+The band was founded in Solothurn in 1975 by Chris von Rohr (vocals and multi-instruments) and Tommy Kiefer (guitar), both former members of Kaktus.
 Former TEA vocalist Marc Storace joined the band as frontman in time for their Metal Rendez-vous album in 1980.